fitmos/UBathy/README.md

 - SciPy (1.6.0)
 - matplotlib (3.3.4)

+**Install all dependencies using anaconda virtual environment:**

+conda create -n ubathy python=3.9 conda activate ubathy conda install opencv numpy scipy matplotlib gst-plugins-base gst-plugins-good

+**Note: Gstreamer plugins are required, otherwise you will get the error: "Your GStreamer installation is missing a plug-in"**

 In parenthesis we indicate the version with which the software has been tested.
 It is possible that it works with older versions.

 The structure of the project is the following: